FAQ for prospective students

 Q. Does the Neuroscience Curriculum provide support for stipends and tuition?

 A. Yes.
-Stipend support (stipend will be $29,000 starting Fall 2015) and full tuition is provided to all students working towards the Ph.D. in Neuroscience.
+Stipend support (stipend will be $32,500 starting summer 2020) and full tuition is provided to all students working towards the Ph.D. in Neuroscience.
 Support for entering students is provided by a training grant from the National Institutes of Health, funds from the School of Medicine, and competitive fellowships awarded by the Graduate School.

 Q: Does UNC provide health insurance coverage for graduate students?